Harrogate Bus Company: History

 In July 2017, a new brand was introduced for the route 770/771, resulting in the services being renumbered and rebranded as the “Superior 70/71”.
 The fleet underwent significant upgrades, with Wright Eclipse Urban 2 bodied Volvo B7RLE single-deck vehicles transferred from Transdev’s Burnley operations and refurbished to match the WiFi connectivity, USB charging capabilities, and audio/visual next stop information features as seen on the refurbished route 1 buses.
 On 23 July, the new fleet commenced service on the route, gradually replacing the entire existing fleet of Volvo B10BLE Wright Renown vehicles, which were phased out of service in Harrogate by 2018.
 However, in April 2018, due to the loss of council funding for the 70 to Connexionsbuses, the 71 was once again renumbered and rebranded, now operating as the “Simple 7".

 In partnership with DalesBus, the service between Harrogate and Skipton was reintroduced in May 2021 – the first direct service between the two towns for eight years.
-(Note: The service was reintroduced as service 59.)
-As of April 2022, four buses per day operate on summer Saturdays.
+(Note: The service was reintroduced as service 59.).
+Four return journeys operate every Saturday.

+From 2 October 2022 services X98/X99 between Leeds and Wetherby were operated, following the withdrawal of First Leeds from these routes.
+However from 31 August 2025 these services were taken over by Procters, branded as Go-Ahead West Yorkshire.

-In 2024, the company's entire fleet will be converted to operation with battery-electric buses.
-Partially funded by the UK government's Zero Emission Bus Regional Areas (ZEBRA) scheme, 20 Mercedes-Benz eCitaro single-deck vehicles and 19 Alexander Dennis Enviro400EV double-deck vehicles – worth £21 million collectively – have been ordered, with the first Enviro400EV revealed at an unveiling event in June.
-They entering service between late 2024 and early 2025 for the 36 and for other routes.
-The first five eCitaros entered service on 18 November.
+In 2024/25, much of the fleet was converted to operation with battery-electric buses.
+Partially funded by the UK government's Zero Emission Bus Regional Areas (ZEBRA) scheme, 20 Mercedes-Benz eCitaro single-deck vehicles and 19 Alexander Dennis Enviro400EV double-deck vehicles – worth £21 million collectively – were ordered, with the first Enviro400EV revealed at an unveiling event in June.
+They entered service between late 2024 and early 2025 for the 36 and for other routes.
+The first five eCitaros entered service on 18 November 2024.
 As a result of the new vehicles arriving, the branding has changed from "The Harrogate Bus Company" to just "Harrogate Bus Company", dropping the "The" prefix.

 2024 also saw the introduction of route 4, a service linking King Edwin Park housing estate with Harrogate.
 In October 2024, route 1D to The Pastures estate of Knaresborough was merged with the Carmires route 1C.